yutannihilation/foss4g-2025-slides/script.md

 Hi, I'm Hiroaki Yutani.
+Today, I talk about GeoJSON and GeoArrow.

 I'm a software engineer at MIERUNE, Inc. MIERUNE is a GIS company in the Northern part of Japan.
+I occasionally contribute to various OSS including SedonaDB, DuckDB-spatial.

 Okay, let me start with this question.
 Do you like GeoJSON?